DOE Categorical Exclusion (CX) Determinations

-Categorical exclusions are categories of actions that DOE has determined, by regulation, normally do not have a significant effect on the human environment and for which, therefore, neither an environmental assessment nor an environmental impact statement normally is required.
-DOE's categorical exclusions are listed in Appendices A and B to Subpart D of its NEPA regulations, 10 CFR Part 1021.
+Categorical exclusions are categories of actions that DOE has determined normally do not have a significant effect on the human environment and for which, therefore, neither an environmental assessment nor an environmental impact statement normally is required.
+DOE's categorical exclusions are listed in Appendix B of its NEPA regulations, 10 CFR Part 1021 and in Appendix B of its DOE NEPA Implementing Procedures.

 Not all categorical exclusion determinations contain the full text of the relevant categorical exclusions.
 To find the full text, refer to the DOE NEPA regulations that were in effect at the time the categorical exclusion determination was signed.